-I love hard-edges - and my work with cloth and thread reflects this.
+I am attracted to hard-edges - and my work with cloth and thread reflects this.
 I find the creative process to be a combination of ideas, intuition, experiment, discovery and chance, where form and balance emerge in surprising ways from combinations of line and color.
+Those combinations coalesce around my memories and feelings about a myriad of subjects.
+The art becomes my memoir.

 I don’t wait around for inspiration.
 Ideas come from work.

 My art takes form by allowing structure and movement to emerge through ongoing experimentation and a variation on different themes, incorporating chance exercises to inform the work.
 This creative process is a daily source of satisfaction, enjoyment, and surprise.
 Creativity involves work and discovery, and I have found that the art influences the artist to at least the degree that the artist influences the piece.

 Pat Budge is a full-time quiltmaker, creating art for the wall.
 Her work has been accepted into six Quilt National exhibitions (2021, 2019, 2017, 2011, 2009, 2007).
 She lives in the rural west-central mountains of Idaho, and was involved in quilting of various expressions for over a decade before discovering the contemporary quilted art community, adopting this medium as a full-time vocation.
 She is a juried artist member of the Studio Art Quilt Associates, a founder of the Garden Valley Center for the Arts, and a member of Garden Valley Art.
 Pat was a curatorial assistant at the Garden Valley Center for the Arts and has studied composition with artist Nancy Crow.